noemiavello/Master-Thesis/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT license.
+See the LICENSE.txt file for details.